Low-Income Moving Assistance Programs And Resources

 How to apply: A Petition for Trade Adjustment Assistance may be filed by a group of workers, by a company official, by one-stop delivery system operators or by partners (including state employment security agencies and dislocated worker units).
 It can also be filed by a union or other duly authorized representative of such workers on their behalf.
 For petition forms and information on how to file a petition, visit the TAA Application Process page.

 Modest Needs is a nonprofit organization that provides financial assistance for families and individuals that aren’t eligible for conventional social assistance.
 The organization can provide transportation grants for those who are unable to afford moving assistance.

 How to apply: To apply for a grant, you’ll need to submit an application through their official website.
 You’ll need your most recently filed tax return or bank statement and income documentation to complete the online application.

-The Emergency Solutions Grant (ESG) program is supported by federal funds that are used to provide aid to those that need rental assistance, emergency shelter, house search and placement, and related services.
+The Emergency Solutions Grant (ESG) program is supported by federal funds that are used to provide aid to those that need rental assistance, emergency shelter, house search, house placement and other related services.
 ESG also provides services for both individuals and families that are at risk of homelessness.